University of British Columbia: Vancouver

 The main campus is located at Point Grey, approximately 10 km from downtown Vancouver.
-It lies on unceded territory of the Musqueam people.
-It is near several beaches and has views of the North Shore mountains.
+It lies on forcefully taken territory of the Musqueam people.
+It is near several beaches and has views of the North Shore Mountains.
 The 7.63 km2 Pacific Spirit Regional Park serves as a green-belt between the campus and the city.
 Buildings on the Vancouver campus occupy 1.09 e6m2 gross on 1.7 km2 of maintained land.
 The campus street plan is mostly in a grid of malls (some of which are pedestrian-only).
-Lower Mall and West Mall are in the southwestern part of the peninsula, with Main, East, and Wesbrook Malls northeast of them.
+Lower Mall and West Mall are in the southwestern part of the peninsula, with Main, East and Wesbrook Malls northeast of them.

-The campus is not within Vancouver's city limits, and therefore UBC is policed by the RCMP rather than the Vancouver Police Department.
+The campus is not within Vancouver's city limits and therefore UBC is policed by the RCMP rather than the Vancouver Police Department.
 However, the Vancouver Fire Department provides service to UBC under a contract.
 In addition to UBC RCMP, there is also the UBC Campus Security that patrols the campus.
 Postage sent to any building on campus includes Vancouver in the address.

-UBC Vancouver also has two satellite campuses within the City of Vancouver: at Vancouver General Hospital, for the medical sciences, and at Robson Square in downtown Vancouver, for part-time credit and non-credit programmes.
-UBC is also a partner in the consortium backing Great Northern Way Campus Ltd, and is affiliated with a group of adjacent theological colleges, which include the Vancouver School of Theology, Regent College, Carey Theological College and Corpus Christi College.
+UBC Vancouver also has two satellite campuses within the City of Vancouver: at Vancouver General Hospital, for the medical sciences and at Robson Square in downtown Vancouver, for part-time credit and non-credit programs.
+UBC is also a partner in the consortium backing Great Northern Way Campus Ltd and is affiliated with a group of adjacent theological colleges, which include the Vancouver School of Theology, Regent College, Carey Theological College and Corpus Christi College.